olabacker/blogposts/200816-Extension methods.md

-My most useful extension methods to have for any project 🖖
+My most useful extension methods to have for any project 🖖 | [dotnet]

 ## Random first